Valiors/SO/README.md

 **Task 4**

 Modify MINIX kernel, sched server and add syscall _int setbid(int bid)_ to allow user programs to choose alternative scheduling algorithm called unique lowest bid.
 Every process can bid a postivie number.
 The one with the lowest unique bid is chosen to run.
-If there are no unique bids, any of the highgest bidders is chosen.
+If there are no unique bids, any of the highest bidders is chosen.
 Processes scheduled with this algorithm have priority _AUCTION_Q = 8_.
 Calling _setbid(0)_ restores default scheduling behavior.